ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### ActiveLeftController

-Retrieves the active Left Controller that the TrackedAlias is using.
+Retrieves the active Left Controller GameObject that the TrackedAlias is using.

 ##### Declaration